 The bonus feature in this Pinty Plus set is a spray wax and polishing cloth that will protect your paintwork when working with any surface, including expanded polystyrene.

-Pinty Plus’ formula of chalk spray paint is a water-based, environmentally friendly product, available in an assortment of unique colors such as Yellow Mustard, Mint Green, and Blue Indigo.
+Pinty Plus’ chalk spray paint is composed of a water-based, environmentally friendly formula and is available in an assortment of unique colors such as Yellow Mustard, Mint Green, and Blue Indigo.

-This product is commonly sought-after by DIYers who tend to work on diverse surfaces such as wood, melamine, iron, plastic, cardboard, and even glass.
+This product is commonly sought-after by DIYers who tend to work on a diversity of heavy-duty surfaces such as wood, melamine, iron, plastic, and even glass.

-However, it may be more difficult to find depending on where you live in the world.
-Click below to check availability.
+However, it may be more difficult to find depending on where you’re based.
+Click below to check price and availability!

 - Complete coverage for multiple types of surfaces